Last Updated on June 27, 2023

 Today’s Battleship North Carolina: Wilmington’s Family-Friendly Museum Ship

-You can now visit Battleship North Carolina at 1 Battleship Rd in Wilmington.
+You can now visit North Carolina, the NC Battleship in Wilmington at 1 Battleship Rd.
 Many folks drive to the ship and can reach it via either the Cape Fear Memorial Bridge (from downtown) or via US-421.

 If you’re staying downtown or already parked and don’t want to move your car for a while, you can also take a Water Taxi across to the ship.